tibotiber/hasura-action/README.md

           HASURA_ENDPOINT: ${{ secrets.HASURA_ENDPOINT }}
           HASURA_ADMIN_SECRET: ${{ secrets.HASURA_ADMIN_SECRET }}
           HASURA_WORKDIR: backend/hasura # replace this by your own path if needed
+          HASURA_ENGINE_VERSION: v1.3.3 # replace this by the version you need, remove to use stable
 ```

 ## License